hortongn/accp-cheatsheet/README.md

 - With EC2 you are billed either by the **second**, for some Linux instances or by **hour**.
 - With "**Inter-Region VPC Peering**" a company can connect their EC2 instances in <ins>*one region*</ins> with EC2 instances in <ins>*another region*</ins> using **private IP** addresses.
 - *restrict app access for different users: configure multiple ENIs with separate IP addresses and security groups*
+- *limited to 750 hours/month on free tier*

 ### AWS pricing policies
 - Pay-as-you-go